 Just over the Common Tenth Hole is an incredible place for a slice of cake.
 The portions are huge, the choice amazing and there’s even a crazy golf course to burn off a few calories after, or before, in prep.

-3pm – shop Southsea
+3pm – shopping in Southsea

 Next walk up to Albert Road.
 This is the epicentre of Southsea, where we go to drink, eat and look round the quirky shops.
 Try Victoriana for furniture, Bored of Southsea for Southsea-emblazoned products and The Emporium for everything you never knew you needed.
 Take some time to amble along and check out the charity shops too.
 You never know what treasure you might find!

-5pm – check out Albert Road
+5pm – check out Albert Road in Southsea

 – Pic from Beavertown Brewery